 Wages subject to State income tax.

 Your gross wages for federal and state taxes are reduced by the same “pre-tax” payroll deductions as Social Security and Medicare.
 In addition, deductions for retirement and deferred compensation (annuities) contributions are also deducted.

-Code “DD” indicates the amount of employer paid health coverage under our employer-sponsored health plan.
+- Code “DD” indicates the total cost of your employer-sponsored health plan.
 This amount is not taxable.
 The purpose is to provide employees with useful and comparable consumer information on the cost of their health care coverage.

 - EIC is an acronym for Earned Income Credit.
 You may also see it called ‘EITC’ for Earned Income Tax Credit.
 EIC is a refundable federal tax credit for working individuals who do not earn much money.
 If eligible, the tax credit can be claimed when you file your income tax return (EIC).
 The EIC is not available to nonresident alien individuals or to students who are exempt from social security taxes.

-- Use the interactive EITC Assistant at https://www.irs.gov/credits-deductions/individuals/earned-income-tax-credit to show you if you qualify
+- Use the interactive EITC Assistant to show you if you qualify

 - Call the IRS toll free at 1-800-TAX-1040